 - Open the package and it should install.
 After installing, you should see TunesViewer on your Applications – Internet menu.

 - Important post-installation setup: Go to TunesViewer preferences (in the Edit menu), and select the download-folder.
 Choose the folder you want to download to.
 If you select your Rhythmbox/Amarok library directory they should automatically add to your library.

 You can install the latest version from F-Droid store – from the F-Droid app, search for Tunesviewer and install.

-If you find an app that looks just like this on Google Play, know that it is an unofficial build and is NOT endorsed by the Tunesviewer authors.
+If you find an app that looks just like this on a .apk distribution site or Google Play, know that it is an unofficial build and is NOT endorsed by the Tunesviewer authors.